-All recipients will be expected to complete their enrollment in a timely manner to secure their award.
+All recipients will be expected to complete their enrollment in a timely manner to secure their tuition assistance support.
 If a student fails to enroll by the designated deadline, support may be forfeited.
 Unclaimed funds will be reallocated towards applicants on the waitlist.

 What types of classes are aid-eligible?

 Students may request tuition assistance support for one course offering per semesster, including private instrument instruction or yearlong group classes.

 - For private instruction, grants are based on 30, 45, or 60 min lessons only.
 Although students may elect to enroll in longer lessons lengths, the program cannot support 75, 90, or 120 min lessons.